 It's because there aren't the traditional boiling or long-rise steps hat makes this recipe easy enough for snacks or even to go with dinner.
 And like I said, after many years of making them, I have realized that they are a GREAT recipe to make with kids.

-And without any boiling or long-rise steps, they are a great kid-friendly recipe.
-In fact, they are so easy (and yummy) that making these with kids (of all ages) will make you their favorite ____________ (fill in the blank: mom, dad, babysitter, aunt, grandparent…).
-Your family will be pretty happy with the results, too.
+In fact, they are so quick and yummy that making these with kids of all ages will make you their favorite mom, dad, babysitter, aunt, grandparent - or whatever you are to them.
+Your whole family will be pretty happy with the results, too.
 They are usually gone in a day at our house.

 The kids always love the "painting" part.
 They brush on an egg wash and sprinkle the tops with some kosher salt.

-By the way, the egg wash is crucial, I feel, to giving this simple bread dough the chewy mouth feel of a pretzel- so don't skip this step or use butter instead.
-While butter tastes good, it makes the pretzel more roll-like, if you know what I mean.
+By the way, the egg wash is crucial to giving this simple bread dough the chewy mouth feel of a pretzel- so don't skip this step or use butter instead.
+While butter tastes good, it makes the pretzel more like a roll in texture.

-Letters (great crossover activity for preschoolers learning their letters!).
+This is a great crossover activity for preschoolers learning their letters!

 Traditional pretzel shapes.

-And even the “blob” for those little ones who just can't grasp the “roll” technique yet.
-I always let them make whatever shape they want and help only when they ask so that they have a feeling of accomplishment.
+The "blob" is for those little ones who just can't grasp the rolling technique yet.
+It's fun to let them make whatever shape they want, helping only when they ask so that they have a feeling of accomplishment.